-The organisation of women domestic workers in Brazil reveals a process of collective empowerment at work in a society where gender, race, and class inequalities intersect, giving rise to complex mosaics.
+Abstract The organisation of women domestic workers in Brazil reveals a process of collective empowerment at work in a society where gender, race, and class inequalities intersect, giving rise to complex mosaics.
 Analysing processes of empowerment in these circumstances calls for abandoning universalising visions of women and recognising differences and inequalities beyond gender in multiracial and multicultural societies.
 Women domestic workers face class contradictions in establishing harmonious relationships with women bosses, who are also participants as workers in unions and other political spaces.
 This contradiction creates difficulties in constructing a common agenda for the advancement of domestic workers' labour rights.
 This article draws on participatory research with women domestic workers in the city of Salvador in north-east Brazil, and aims to analyse some of the consequences of the articulation of gender, race, and class inequalities in their lives, how these inequalities obstruct women's pathways of empowerment and what women domestic workers are doing to seek greater rights, recognition and justice.

-1. Introduction
+1 Introduction

-Thinking about this article and talking with Creuza Oliveira, the ex-president of the National Federation of Domestic Workers (FENATRAD) about the trajectory of domestic workers organising in Brazil, we both came to realise that there are many crossroads in a woman's life.
+Thinking about this article and talking with Creuza Oliveira, the ex-president of the National Federation of Domestic Workers (FENATRAD) about the trajectory of domestic workers organising in Brazil, we realised that there are many crossroads in a woman's life.
 These crossroads are places and moments where privilege and inequality are highlighted.
-The city of Salvador where we both live is a place where Afro-Brazilian culture holds great influence.
+Our city of Salvador is a place where Afro-Brazilian culture holds great influence.
 For us, crossroads are places or moments where or when you are presented with a choice or the power to make a choice.
 In women's lives there are other crossroads, those that often do not offer an opportunity to choose or change something in their lives, and in which their own power may be absent.
 At these crossroads, gender, race and social class intersections provoke an accumulation of inequalities that may make it hard to surpass the obstacles faced by women in their pursuit of pathways of empowerment.

 The experience of being a woman is socially and historically constituted.
-There are girls who start their lives working very hard, without any chance to grow up, get a good education and choose a profession.
-In Brazil it is very difficult for non-white women to complete their education and get a real chance to choose their destiny.
+There are girls who start their lives working very hard, without a chance to get a good education and choose a profession.
+In Brazil it is very difficult for non-white women to get a real chance to choose their destiny.
 Becoming a domestic worker is rarely a choice.
 This choice or lack of choice is the first crossroad that domestic workers face.
 For myself, a white middle-class woman, there were many choices when I reached that early crossroad.
-When I was born my family made many plans for my future: to go to a private school and become a great professional.
-My grandma always told me, I'll never forget: never get married!
-Marriage is not a good business for any woman; get a good profession, be a doctor, be a lawyer, be a journalist...
+When I was born my family made many plans for me, including to go to a private school and become a great professional.
+My grandma always told me, I'll never forget: 'Never get married!
+Marriage is not a good business for any woman; get a good profession, be a doctor, be a lawyer, be a journalist...'
 In my home there were five domestic workers taking care of everything and there was one domestic worker whose only job was to take care of me.
-She was called "Maria Pequena" (Little Maria), because she was only 12 years old at that time.
-She carried me everywhere: to play, to go to the kindergarten, to go to bed, to be fed.
+She was called 'Maria Pequena' (Little Maria), because she was only 12 years old.
+She carried me everywhere: to play, to the kindergarten, to bed, to be fed.
 She was a child taking care of another child.
 She did not know how to read or write.
-After some years she married and went back to her mother's house, back to the same poverty that had first brought her to my house.
+After some years she married and went back to the same poverty that had first brought her to my house.